 Moravian College is a residential, liberal arts college that draws on the Moravian traditions of community, engagement in the world, and balance among body, mind, and spirit in the life of the individual.
-The Office of Housing strives to support the mission of the College and the Division of Student Affairs by providing a secure and clean environment that is conducive to intellectual, physical, and spiritual growth.
+Residence Life strives to support the mission of the College and the Division of Student Affairs by providing a secure and clean environment that is conducive to intellectual, physical, and spiritual growth.

 As a residential college, we are committed to providing housing to our students throughout their collegiate journey.
-Our office collaborates with the professional staff members in the Office of Residence Life to provide well-trained, accessible, and responsive resident advisors in each of the residential living areas on campus.
+Our office strives to provide well-trained, accessible, and responsive resident advisors in each of the residential living areas on campus.
 In addition, we work closely with the Facilities office to ensure student residences are maintained and with the Campus Safety office to ensure our student residences are safe.

 Moravian’s residence halls are located on the Main Street Campus in a residential section of the Bethlehem community and the historic Priscilla Payne Hurd Campus.
 In an effort to accommodate a range of living styles, housing options include traditional residence halls, gender neutral housing, suite-style units, fraternity and sorority houses, apartments and townhouses.
 Men presently reside in Rau/Hassler Hall, Bernhardt/Wilhelm Hall, the Anna Nitschmann and August Spangenburg Houses, three fraternity houses, and units in the upperclass apartment/townhouse areas.
 Women’s housing is provided in Rau/Hassler Hall, Bernhardt/Wilhelm Hall, Jo Smith Hall, the Anna Nitschmann and August Spangenburg Houses, four sorority houses and units in the upperclass housing areas.
 Housing in the upperclass apartment areas is reserved for upperclass residents.
 Fraternity and sorority house spaces are open only to members of the respective organizations.
 The College provides options for special interest housing by application on a year-to-year basis.
 Dining facilities for Main Street Campus residents are located in the HUB.